gaz1697/backend-udacity-project/README.md

 This repo contains a udacity course storefront backend project, the backend is used to store the storefront data and to receive requests regarding the data through exposed endpoints.

+---

 ## Technologies

-the backend employs the following technologies:
+The backend employs the following technologies:

 - Postgres for the database
 - Node/Express for the application logic